rsaggio87/LeaveOutTwoWay/README.md

  * We have added the following inputs

-                *   type_of_algorithm: This takes two values: "exact or "JLL".
+                *   "type_of_algorithm": This takes two values: "exact or "JLL".

-                    "exact": performs exact computation of (Bii,Pii)
+                *   "type_of_algorithm = exact": performs exact computation of (Bii,Pii)
                      as described in version 1.5.

-                    "JLL": performs random projection methods to
+                *   "type_of_algorithm = JLL": performs random projection methods to
                     approximate (Bii,Pii) as detailed in Appendix B of KSS.

-               *   epsilon: this governs the tradeoff b/w speed and unbiasdness when estimating (Bii,Pii).
+               *   "epsilon": this governs the tradeoff b/w speed and unbiasdness when estimating (Bii,Pii).
 Smaller values of epsilon implies more accuracy but slower performance.

 * In terms of speed, for a dataset with approx 50K workers, 15K Firms

-                *  When type_of_algorithm=`exact`, the code takes 1600
+                *  When "type_of_algorithm = exact", the code takes 1600
                    seconds to compute (Bii,Pii) for variance of firm effects, variance of person effects and covariance of person, firm effects.

-                *  When type_of_algorithm=`JLL` and `epsilon`=0.005,
+                *  When "type_of_algorithm = JLL" and `epsilon`=0.005,
                    the code takes 100 seconds to compute (Bii,Pii) for variance of firm effects, variance of person effects and covariance of person, firm effects.